JoshuaKento/thsht/README.md

 # thsht

-Tools for working with Touhou game series's `.sht` files.
+Tools for working with Touhou game series `.sht` files.
-This is a WIP project and currently only designed for `Th15`.
+This is a WIP project and currently focused on TH15.
+Much of the code was bootstrapped with AI assistance.
-At the current stage, the code is a mostly AI made.

 The current tool does:
 - Lossless dump/build (byte-identical roundtrips) with optional overlays
 - Extract option positions and 88-byte shot records to JSON
 - Parse and summarize 88-byte records by level
-- Pattern-based extraction of candidate 88-byte chunks from `pl01.sht`

 See `USAGE.md` for detailed examples and JSON formats.